kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 ## Learned Helplessness

 The concept of learned helplessness is very similar to limiting beliefs.
-It is based on the idea that previous experiences can limit what you think you are capable of, even when those limitaions are removed.
+It is based on the idea that previous experiences can limit what you think you are capable of, even when those limitations are removed.

 <aside>